 You can keep any leftovers stored in an airtight container in the refrigerator for 4-5 days.

 Make Dinner Easy With Even More Family-Friendly Recipes

-Easy dinners are my friend, so I have them over as much as humanly possible.
+Easy dinners are my favorite – we keep dinner simple as often as possible, without sacrificing flavor or quality.
 There’s just no time to get crazy with a bunch of fancy, involved dinners during the week.

 Check out a few of the dinners that help me get dinner on the table in no time, while still keeping the whole family happy.

 - Low Carb Taco Casserole

 - 1 pound penne pasta